jaigansa/jaigarage/content/posts/gemini-cli/index.md

 +++
-title = "Gemini-CLI Setup in Linux" date = '2024-10-29'
+title = "Gemini-CLI Setup in Linux" date = "2024-10-29"
 draft = false
+author = "jaiganesh"
+tags = ["gemini", "cli", "linux", "installation", "configuration", "ai models", "google ai studio"] categories = ["ai", "tools"] featured_image = "/images/thumbnails/gemini-cli-setup-in-linux.webp" summary = "This guide will walk you through setting up the Gemini CLI on a Linux system.
+The Gemini CLI is a powerful tool for interacting with Google's Gemini models directly from your command line, enabling scripting, automation, and quick experimentation with AI models."
 +++
 ## Introduction

 This guide will walk you through setting up the Gemini CLI on a Linux system.
-The Gemini CLI is a powerful tool for interacting with Google's Gemini models from your command line.
+The Gemini CLI is a powerful tool for interacting with Google's Gemini models directly from your command line, enabling scripting, automation, and quick experimentation with AI models.

 ## Installation